Updated: Aug 21

 Whilst this is an important question, my next question tells me so much more, ‘Is there anything going on for you right now you would like to share with me?’

-Re read that and imagine how you would feel being asked that…
+Re read that and imagine how you would feel being asked that.

-When you feel nervous, say you’ve got a really important interview coming up, do you feel it emotionally or physically?
+The mind body connection is way more powerful than we realise.
+When you feel nervous, say you’ve got an important interview coming up, do you feel it emotionally or physically?